platformsh/platformsh-docs/docs/src/create-apps/multi-app/project-structure.md

 └── .gitmodules
 ```

-Your `.gitmodules` file would define all submodules:
+Your `.gitmodules` file would define all the submodules:

 ```txt {location=".gitmodules"}
 [submodule "admin"]